ddavidhe/davidtest/README.md

 ## Feedback and Support

 We appreciate any feedback you have on Snack Track.
-If you encounter any issues or have suggestions for improvement, please [open an issue](link_to_issue_tracker) on our issue tracker.
+If you encounter any issues or have suggestions for improvement, please let us know!

-For support or inquiries, you can reach out to the project maintainers by [email](mailto:snacktrack@example.com).
+For support or inquiries, you can reach out to the project maintainer by [email](mailto:dylan.finlay33@gmail.com).

-## License

-Snack Track is released under the [MIT License](link_to_license_file).
-You are free to use, modify, and distribute this project.

-## Available Scripts

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.